creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-03-20-ImageBind.md

 ## Emergent zero-shot classification

 Zero-shot classification refers to the task of classifying samples for unknown classes or for models that have not been trained specifically on a classification task.
 It is applicable to models that have been trained to build a common space between paired modalities ($$\mathcal{T}$$,$$\mathcal{X}$$), where $$\mathcal{T}$$ is text and $$\mathcal{X}$$ can be any other modality, such as image or audio.
-For such models, it is possible to peform classification without the need for finetuning specific for this task.
+For such models, it is possible to perform classification without the need for finetuning specific for this task.
 The class is determined using simple standard prompts, such as "An image of a {class}", where {class} is replaced by every possible class.
 The class attributed to a sample is the one for which the associated text prompt has the highest similarity with the sample.

 Here, ImageBind is able to perform zero-shot classification between text and a modality $$\mathcal{M}$$ which has not been paired with text during training (audio, depth, etc.).
 This is an indirect phenomenon that appears thanks to the training with pairs of (image, text) and (image, $$\mathcal{M}$$).
 Such downstream performances are referred to ***emergent*** zero-shot classification by the authors.